base0/FaceRecognizer/README.md

 ## FaceRecognizer

 A face recognition algorithm written in Python.
+From https://github.com/SnShine/FaceRecognizer

 Real-Time detection & prediction of subjects/persons in video recording with built-in camera.